 NYU Langone Hospital-Brooklyn is a full-service teaching hospital and Level I trauma center located in Sunset Park, Brooklyn.
-The medical center is central to a comprehensive network of affiliated ambulatory and outpatient practices, and serves as NYU Langone Health's anchor for healthcare access, growth, and delivery in the entire borough.
-Learn more about NYU Langone Hospital-Brooklyn.
+The hospital is central to a comprehensive network of affiliated ambulatory and outpatient practices, and serves as NYU Langone Health's anchor for healthcare access, growth, and delivery in the entire borough.
+Learn more about NYU Langone Hospital - Brooklyn.

 Identifies typical and atypical presentations of commonly occurring health problems across the lifespan of the pregnant and postpartum woman .